Mini-Site by Michael Benedikt

 As if despite our total involvement with each other, & our laughter, we two, too, might have had

 --& With a certain Originality, on "Independence Day".

-The poem was completed for 4th of July l999; & slightly revised again, for 4th of July 2000.
+The poem was completed for 4th of July l999.
+This is its World--& Web--Premiere.

 Michael Benedikt has published five collections of poetry: The Badminton at Great Barrington; or, Gustave Mahler & The Chattanooga Choo-Choo (Univ.
 Pittsburgh Press, l980); and with Wesleyan Univ.
-Press, Night Cries (prose poems, l976); Mole Notes (prose poems, 1971); Sky (verse, l970); and The Body (verse, l968).
-Books he has edited include the first full-length anthology in English of global prose poetry: The Prose Poem: An International Anthology (Dell/Laurel, l976); & the first such anthology of French Surrealist Poetry: The Poetry of Surrealism (Little, Brown & Co., 1975).
-Benedikt is also co-Editor of 3 anthos. of 20th-Century "Poetic Theatre" from the French, German, and Spanish (E.P.
+Press, Night Cries (prose poems, l976); Mole Notes (prose poems, 1971); Sky (l970); and The Body (l968).
+Books he has edited include a 600-page anthology of global prose poetry: The Prose Poem: An International Anthology (Dell/Laurel, l976).
+He is also co-Editor of 3 anthos. of 20th-Century "Poetic Theatre" from the French, German, and Spanish (E.P.
 Dutton), and is translator of many plays in those volumes.
 A former Poetry Editor of The Paris Review, his editorial selections are represented in The Paris Review Anthology (Norton, l990).
 His work appears in circa 60 anthologies of US poetry.
-He has taught at Bennington, Sarah Lawrence, Hampshire, and Vassar College/s; and at Boston U.; and has read from his poetry at many colleges, universities & bookstores around the USA.
-He lives in Manhattan, NYC.
+He has taught at Bennington, Sarah Lawrence, Hampshire, and Vassar College/s; and at Boston U.; and reads from his poetry at many colleges, universities & bookstores around the USA.
+He lives in NYC.
 E-mail at firstname.lastname@example.org.

 OTHER BENEDIKT LINKS